WhatsYourWhy/journey-log/README.md

-# This was a simple AI Prompt creation using LLM.
-Very Basic and simple to do list.
+# This was a simple AI prompt creation using LLM.
+Very basic and simple to-do list.

-# If you would like to experiment with single prompt upgrades.
-This may show the evolution of LLM capabilities as a historical coding assistant.
+# If you would like to experiment with single prompt upgrades, this may show the evolution of LLM capabilities as a historical coding assistant.

 This repository captures the evolution from an early LLM-generated prototype to the current workflow powered by OpenAI Codex.
 It shows how iterative prompts and code refinement can steadily improve a simple idea.